What are thin veneers?

-Yes, no-preparation veneers from Dr. James Fondriest have the possibility to last a lifetime with proper oral care.
+Yes, no-preparation veneers have the possibility to last a lifetime with proper oral care.
 With other porcelain material, thicknesses less than .5mm have a higher risk of cracking.
 Our veneers are made with non-brittle material so that the restoration is stronger.
 In fact, Dr Fondriest partners with world famous ceramist Matt Roberts, CDT to make state-of-the-art cosmetic enhancements such as no-preparation or low-preparation veneers.

 What are some special considerations for thin veneers?

-While low-prep veneers remove as little tooth structure as possible, or remove no tooth structure at all, the procedure is still not reversible.
-The ultra thin veneer shells will cover modest smile imperfections but not all cosmetic enhancements will benefit from this treatment.
+While low prep veneers remove as little tooth structure as possible, or remove no tooth structure at all, the procedure is still not reversible.
+These shells will cover modest smile imperfections but not all cosmetic enhancements will benefit from this treatment.
 If you would like to whiten your teeth with veneers, consider teeth whitening treatments before veneer placement since the restorations are toot thin to cover excessive tooth staining.
 Ultra thin veneers are durable but will not significantly enhance the brightness of your smile.